-The empirical analysis is based on a data set of 799 municipalities located in nine provinces (see fig. B1 in the appendix, available online).
-We used Statistics South Africa's Community Profiles and geographical information system databases to generate a unique data set that aligns 2001 census results with 1996 municipal data for the first time.
+The empirical analysis is based on a dataset of 799 municipalities located in nine provinces (see Figure B1 in the appendix).
+We used Statistics South Africa's Community Profiles and GIS databases to generate a unique dataset that aligns 2001 census results with 1996 municipal data for the first time.
 Prior studies of service delivery in South Africa have often resorted to coarser data on just nine provinces, since their boundaries have been more stable (Statistics South Africa 2005).
 Shortly before the 2001 census, a new local government structure with 262 municipalities replaced the one that existed at the time of the 1996 census.
 To make data from 1996 and 2001 comparable, we took advantage of their spatial attributes and aggregated information on 21,243 enumeration units or census tracts from the 2001 census up to the level of 1996 municipal boundaries.6 Further details are in the data appendix.
-One contribution of this article is the resulting longitudinal data set, covering South Africa's entire geographic extent over two census waves, which creates new opportunities to study electoral and sociodemographic outcomes at the municipal level during this crucial period in the country's history.
+One contribution of this paper is the resulting longitudinal dataset, covering South Africa's entire geographic extent over two census waves, which creates new opportunities to study electoral and socio-demographic outcomes at the municipal level during this crucial period in the country's history.

-Dependent variables
+Dependent variables.
 Our main dependent variable Electricity{it} is based on census information and measures the percentage share of households with access to electricity in municipality i at time t.
 A full description is in the data appendix.
 Most municipalities had substantial numbers of households that were not connected to the grid.
 According to the 1996 census, merely seven municipalities had universal access, while half had household electrification rates of 70% or lower.
 Sizable improvements were possible in the vast majority of municipalities.
-Map A in figure 1 visualizes changes in Electricity between 1996 and 2001.
+Map 1 in Figure 1 visualizes changes in Electricity between 1996 and 2001.